Scholarship details

 To apply for this scholarship, you must complete the online application form.

-If you would like assistance with preparing your scholarship application, the Student Success team is offering the following session: Career Advantage: Write your application for a CIESJ scholarship.
+If you would like some assistance with preparing your scholarship application, the Student Success Team has developed the following resource:

 What happens next?